Ealden History, Family Crest & Coats of Arms

 The name Ealden has a long Anglo-Saxon heritage.
 The name comes from when a family lived in an enclosed place.
 The surname Ealden literally means dweller at the old enclosure or dwelling.

 Early Origins of the Ealden family

 The surname Ealden was first found in Essex, Suffolk and Yorkshire at Aldham.
 In all cases, the place name meant "the old homestead," or "homestead of a man called Ealda," from the Old English personal name + "ham."

 Aldham, Essex and Aldham, Suffolk were both listed in the Domesday Book of 1086 and both were listed under the same spelling, Aldeham.

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Early History of the Ealden family

 This web page shows only a small excerpt of our Ealden research.
-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealden History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealden History in all our PDF Extended History products and printed products wherever possible.

 Ealden Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name Ealden have been found, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Many variations of the name Ealden have been found, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Ealden family (pre 1700)

 Migration of the Ealden family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Ealden, or a variant listed above: Daniel Aldam aged 27 who settled in Maryland in 1775.